peteamiri/Tutorials/SalesForce/CertNote2.md

 Delegating Data Administration: (Overriding the security and sharing configurations and who has such powers and how powers are granted) Creating a profile with “manage Users” permission is not recommended because of security risks {can expire all passwords, edit login hours, edit/delete profiles, etc.} so we use delegated administration.
 Limited admin privileges such as create/edit users, reset passwords, assign users to specific profiles, login as a user who granted login access)
-Global Administrative permissions: “View all data”, “Modify all data” (including mass transfer / update records and Undelete what others delete) “Customize Application”—Customize just about anything in Salesforce, from page layouts to the data model
+Global Administrative permissions: “View all data”, “Modify all data” (including mass transfer / update records and Undelete what others delete) “Customize Application”—Customize just about anything in SalesForce, from page layouts to the data model
 “Manage Users”—Add and remove users, reset passwords, grant permissions, and more (Global permissions apply to records of every object in organization permissions, if global is too permissive then use object permissions) there are two ways to delegate restricted data administrative access (overriding sharing)

 1. Object level permissions: (View all, modify all) Object permissions apply to records of a specific object.
 Or create a permission set with “modify all” and assign to roles.

 2. Delegated Administration groups: is a group of non-admin users with limited admin privileges.
 Security controls | Delegated Administration
 	a.
 Delegated Administrators: Users
 	b.
 User Administration (Roles): lets us kinds of users this group can manage
 	c.
 Assignable profiles: lets us specify the profiles this group can assign to users they manage.
 	d.
 Custom Object Administration: specify custom objects delegated admins can administer.

 Profiles and permission sets – Objects and fields level access permissions